AgrospAI/tareando-mvg-portal/content/pages/privacy/en.md

 ---
 title: Privacy Policy
-description: This privacy policy informs you about how Universitat de Lleida (in the following UdL) processes your personal data when you visit our portal demonstrator, when you use one of our portal demonstrator functionalities and when you contact us.
+description: This privacy policy informs you about how Tareando processes your personal data when you visit our portal demonstrator, when you use one of our portal demonstrator functionalities and when you contact us.
 Moreover, this privacy policy informs you about your rights.
 ---

 ### Table of contents